Kyori-kyo/JavaScript-Examples/README.md

 - task form, that adds words to the page when you write on it.
 Small features like you cant send a empty form

-- a currency form that informs you what is the comparison between the currency that you've inserted and a dollar using json api to store the currencys and small features like the above one.
+- currency form that informs you what is the comparison between the currency that you've inserted and a dollar using json api to store the currencys and small features like the above one.